 The University is committed to respecting and protecting the privacy of information that is provided to it.
 This policy has been updated to reflect the General Data Protection Regulation (GDPR) introduced in May 2018.

 You must provide a prominent link to a copy of the University privacy and cookies notice on the front page of all University websites.
-This applies to all websites with URLS containing leeds.ac.uk and any websites that are operated by or for the University.
-The only exceptions are purely personal webpages and Leeds University Union, as LUU has its own privacy notice.
+This applies to all websites with URLs containing leeds.ac.uk and any websites that are operated by or for the University.

 The privacy and cookies notice is required in order to meet the requirements of the General Data Protection Regulation (GDPR) 2018 and the University’s Code of Practice on Data Protection.
 It is the personal responsibility of the registered school, faculty, service, group or department webmaster to make sure privacy notices are updated and adhered to.